Clicky

 • and construction.

-The university features the Foundational Studies Program that puts significant emphasis on the online students’ critical thinking, leadership skills, and effective communication.
+The university features the Foundational Studies Program that puts significant emphasis on online students’ critical thinking, leadership skills, and effective communication.

 Students should participate in an interactive internship program with a partner company that employs the university’s graduates.
 Full-time students can complete the 120-credit hour program in four years.
 Transfer of credits from previous schools is also allowed.
 The university is accredited by the Higher Learning Commission.